gmc-code/PC-app-development/docs/pyscript/elves.rst

 .. image:: images/elves/files.png
     :scale: 100%

 The favicon.ico is optional.
-It shows as a small icon in the browser tab when the pp is run.
+It shows as a small icon in the browser tab when the app is run.

 ----